ArminJo/DigistumpArduino/README.md

 - Corrected wrong mouse buttons PR#2.
 - Updated `boards.txt` to make use of menus.
 Therefore some board names changed like `digispark-tiny1` -> `digispark-tiny:clock=clock1` etc.
 - Set `OSCCAL` to factory default instead of using a rule of thumb, which was not reliable.
+- Added linker flag `-mrelax`.
+This reduces code size at least for ATtiny167.

 ### Version 1.6.8
 - The original Digistump version with `lto` and changed `upload.maximum_size` for [micronucleus bootloader 2.5](https://github.com/ArminJo/micronucleus-firmware).